ahadjixenofontos/pres-data-intersections/PITCHME.md

 - visibility in feeds |

 Note:
 Other than facial expression, what could lead to more likes?
+If we don't measure these variables, and they turn out to have been important in some sense, our study could end up at best inconclusive, or at worst, misleading.

 Take a minute and note down some for yourself.
 These are the ones we came up with.

 ANOTHER EXAMPLE: